erickertz/wordpress-twitter-1tp/README.md

 To retrieve the tweets, simply add the shortcode [get_tweets] to a post and visit that post in a browser.
 You can also set a cron task to call the post peridically in order to keep your posts up to date with the latest tweets.

+To delete tweets, simply add the shortcode [delete_tweets hashtag="#myhashtag"] to a post and visit that post in a browser.
+Only tweets attached to that page that contain the tweet specified in the shortcode will be deleted.

 notes: During its first run the plugin will go back as far as possible to retrieve already existing tweets.
 I'm not 100% sure how long Twitter keeps tweets avaiable through the API but it seems to be about a month or so.
 After the first run the plugin utilizes Twitter's since_id to cut down on API calls.

 ## Installation